FredericoSilva015/traffic-meister/README.md

 - run 'yarn' for installation
 - run 'yarn start' will start the application
+- run 'yarn test' will test the application
+- run 'yarn build' will build the application
 - deployment follows the same guidelines for create react app: https://create-react-app.dev/docs/deployment/

 ## The Traffic Meister application assignment